taltaf/tci-flogo/samples/app-dev/VSCode/PlayTestcase-UnitTesting/readme.md

 4. You must stop the testing mode to configure the test case.

-5. When a test is running, the Play Testcase icon changes to the Stol Testcase icon.
+5. When a test is running, the Play Testcase icon changes to the Stop Testcase icon.
 You must stop an ongoing test case to run a different one.